 Studying can be a pain, especially if you don’t know the right way to do it!
-Maintaining your grades throughout high school can be difficult if your study habits aren’t effective.
+Likewise, maintaining your grades throughout high school can be difficult if your study habits aren’t effective.
 And without good grades, it can be hard to maximize your chances of going to your chosen college.
 Instead, let’s review how you can improve your study habits for good.

 Successful students know how to manage their time wisely.
 They know how to make time for school, family, friends, and extracurriculars.
 Including studying your daily routine is a great way to improve your study habits.
 Studying regularly everyday will teach you to be a better student and teach you consistency.
 It will also eliminate a lot of stress from your life and will be a useful skill when you get to college.
 Look at your schedule and make note of all your daily commitments.
 After doing this, schedule a study session each day.
 Learn to be flexible because sometimes things will not always go your way and your schedule will change!